Comeytrowe

-Comeytrowe is a civil parish in Somerset, England, situated in the south western suburbs of Taunton in the Somerset West and Taunton district.
-The parish has a population of 5,463.
-The parish includes the area of Galmington.
+Comeytrowe is a south western suburb of Taunton and former civil parish, now in the parish Taunton in the county Somerset, England.
+In 2011 the parish had a population of 5,463.
+The parish included the area Galmington.

 History

-The suburb of Comeytrowe was built in the second half of the 20th century to house the growing population of Taunton.
+The suburb Comeytrowe was built in the second half of the 20th century to house the growing population of Taunton.

 The parish was formed in 1986 occupying land which was previously part of the parish of Trull.

 In the 1980s new shops and a doctors' surgery were opened.
 A new parish church dedicated to St Michael was also constructed.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of Taunton Deane, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Taunton Municipal Borough and Taunton Rural District before that.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+Prior to that, Comeytrowe was part of Taunton Municipal Borough and Taunton Rural District before that.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-It is also part of the Taunton Deane county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Taunton and Wellington county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 It was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.

+Comeytrowe became a civil parish on 1 April 1986, being formed from part of Trull.
+On 1 April 2023 the parish was abolished to form Taunton.

 Geography

 The South Taunton Streams Local Nature Reserve was created in 2004.
-It includes four sites: Mill Stream, Killams, Glasses Mead and Blackbrook Open Space which provide a wetland environment in the suburbs of south Taunton before reaching the River Tone.
+It includes four sites - Mill Stream, Killams, Glasses Mead, and Blackbrook Open Space - which provide a wetland environment in the suburbs of south Taunton before reaching the River Tone.

 The flora and fauna include Water voles, Otters, Kingfishers, Sand martins and Dippers.
 They are also foraging areas for bats, especially Pipistrelle, Lesser horseshoe and Noctule.